annviitala/fullstack_blogapp/README.md

    HttpClient.
 3. Angular component(module) then subscribes from the angular services in order to retrieve and display the data to the browser in table form.
-4. The backend used were spring boot, jpa, hibernate, crudrepository, rest controller.
+4. The backend used were spring boot, jpa, hibernate, crudrepository, rest controller and mysql.

+# Direction BackEnd
+1. Download the backend file to your directory.
+2. Go to src->main->resources folder and supply the required database url, username, password data of the apllication.properties file

+spring.datasource.url=jdbc:"database url"
+spring.datasource.username="yourusername"
+spring.datasource.password="yourpassword"

+3. Open command prompt and change directory to where you save the downloaded backend file.
+4. Enter command

+mvn compile

+5. Then

+mvn spring-boot:run

+6. Then open another command prompt and enter command

+mvn package

+Note: Blog post api can be accessed at "http://localhost:8080/blogposts/"

-# Direction
+# Direction FrontEnd

 1. Install angular 2+ if you don't have yet in you computer.
 2. Before installing angular make sure you have node and npm installed already also in your computer.